-- ■Strictly follow the Quran
+- Strictly follow the Quran

 - Follow the values and principles of Islam

 - Not be influenced by the Quran

+Based on Muslims only.
 PEW RESEARCH CENTER Q37.

 Survey Methods

 About the 2013 Spring Pew Global Attitudes Survey

 Results for the survey are based on face-to-face interviews conducted under the direction of Princeton Survey Research Associates International.
 Survey results are based on national samples.
 For further details on sample designs, see below.